 If you do need to attend in person, steps will be put in place to reduce the time spent in waiting rooms.
 Everyone will be asked to attend appointments without family members or carers if possible.

 Where possible you should also try to avoid picking up your prescriptions in person.
 This can be done by ordering through online home delivery services, asking for help from family and friends or NHS volunteer services.

 Where possible, we are searching for multiple potential stem cell donors, including those from umbilical cord stem cells, and making sure we can still import donated cells from across the world.
-This will allow us to continue our life-saving work.
+This will allow us to continue our lifesaving work.

 If you have any specific concerns, please contact your transplant centre.
-They will be in the best position to advise based on your medical condition, where your stem cells are coming from and the impact of coronavirus on local hospitals.
+They will be in the best position to advise based on your medical condition, where your stem cells are coming from and the impact of COVID-19 on local hospitals.

-- You can connect with other patients and families to share advice and support on our Patients & Families Forum or our Patients & Families Facebook page
+- You can connect with other patients and families to share advice and support on our Patients & Families Forum or our Patients & Families Facebook page.

 - Our mental health information gives extra advice on managing your emotional wellbeing before, during and after your transplant.